 Grip tape is a gritty, sandpaper-like material that goes on top of the skateboard deck.
 It provides traction and helps you maintain control of the board while riding.

-Safety should always be a priority, especially for starters.
+Safety should always be a priority, especially for beginners.
 A well-fitted skateboard riding helmet for your head’s protection in case of falls or accidents.

 As a beginner, you’re likely to experience some falls while learning new tricks.
 Consider wearing knee pads, elbow pads, and wrist guards for your protection from bruises and injuries.